Just like choosing the best tennis racquet, when it comes to finding the right tennis shoes, quite a few factors come into play.

-Most players tend to have their brand allegiances and colour choice but you also need to think about your foot type (everyone walks and runs a little differently and different shoes can aid performance/prevent injury), the surface you play on most frequently, your playing style and finally the size/shape of your foot.
+Most players tend to have their brand allegiances and colour choice.
+However, you also need to think about your foot type (everyone walks and runs a little differently, and different shoes can aid performance/prevent injury), the surface you play on most frequently, your playing style, the size/shape of your foot and finally your budget.

 Asics Gel Resolution 8

 What Makes a Good Tennis Shoe?